 RPF busts e-ticket racket with suspected links to terror financing

+An Indian software company with branches across the country and abroad has also come under the scanner for having links to the racket, Kumar said, refusing to name it.
+He, however, said the company has been involved in a case of money laundering in Singapore.
+"Analysis of Mustafa's laptops, which were highly encrypted.
+His phone has many Pakistani, Bangladeshi, Middle-Eastern, Indonesian, Nepali numbers as well as six virtual numbers.
+There was also an application to create fake Aadhaar cards," Kumar said.

+The DG said Mustafa has revealed that he is a follower of a Pakistan-based religious group.
+Mustafa's digital footprints were found on government websites, he said.

-Kumar also named Hamid Ashraf as the mastermind of the racket which is suspected to generate revenue of Rs 10-15 crore per month.
-Ashraf, who is also a software developer, was involved in the bombing of a Gonda school in 2019 and is now suspected to have fled to Dubai, Kumar said.
+The RPF chief named Hamid Ashraf as the mastermind of the racket which is suspected to generate revenue of Rs 10-15 crore per month.
+Ashraf, who is also a software developer, was involved in the bombing of a school in Uttar Pradesh's Gonda district in 2019 and is now suspected to have fled to Dubai, Kumar said.

+"The first aim of these organised rackets is to generate cash.
+Once that money is amassed, then they turn towards terror financing.
+All the information gathered from them has indicated a link to terror financing and money laundering," he said.
+Describing the operation, the DG said Ashraf is suspected to have a technical team to maintain the cloud-hosted servers.
+He has 18-20 lead sellers or super admins in India who handle the money and send to Hamid through various hawala accounts and crypto currency, Kumar said.

+Then there are around 200-300 panel sellers who buy the software panel from lead developers and forward it to agents.
+"One panel is a set of 20 IDs bought with Rs 28,000 per month.
+They forward the IDs and software to agents.
+Roughly 20,000 agents are there in India who use the illegal software for booking.
+About Rs 10-15 crore black money is generated per month in cash through this," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)